sridenour/SDL2-MacOS-Sample/README.md

 ### Initial Project Creation ###

 1. In Xcode, create a New Project.
-Choose "macOS->App".
+Choose "macOS->App". **Don't** select "Command-line App".
 2. In the window that pops up, enter your project name and other details such as the bundle identifier.
 3. For Interface, choose XIB
 4. For Language, choose Objective-C (your app doesn't have to be written in Objective-C)